JediLuke/flamelex/README.md

 This is a great way of creating new functionality - we can construct programs easily this way, simply by doing the action.

+## the Flamelex API

+As a flamelex user, you shouldn't have to look "under the hood".
+You can, at any point in time, do so - but hopefully, unless you're merely interested, you won't ever have to.

+All actions that a user can take are defined in the API modules, which are stored in the API directory.
+If a user wants to do something, and no combination of API functions is capable of making it happen, then there is no other way of doing it safely - the API modules must be updated.
+But they must be done so in a safe way, we never want to reach diretly into the internals of Flamelex, because we might screw things up!

 ## Memex